AdobeDocs/experience-manager-65.it-IT/help/forms/using/pdf-generation-service-fails-to-print-a-large-number-of-pdfs-on-workbench.md

 <!-- Attached is a simplified template (BollatoRiservatiLandscape_table_simple.xdp) that simulates the problem.
 Using the Designer, if we associate the template "BollatoRiservatiLandscape_table_semplice.xdp" with the XML file "BollatoRiservati.xml" during the generation of the pdf, the process comes to occupy 1.6 Gb of RAM.
 On the server side, with the complete template, the pdf generation process breaks down, occupying 2 GB of RAM.-->

 Questo perché il numero massimo di pagine in una richiesta di stampa è limitato a circa 1000 pagine su Windows.
 Quando si genera un output di stampa, il modello e i dati devono essere caricati in memoria e il layout risultante deve essere incorporato nella memoria.
 Ciò significa che esistono limiti alla dimensione dell’output finale.
-Il processo che genera l&#39;output di stampa è un&#39;attività a 32 bit, il che significa che è limitato a 2 GB di RAM su Windows <!--and 4 GB on UNIX-->.
+Il processo che genera l&#39;output di stampa è un&#39;attività a 32 bit, ovvero è limitato a 2 GB di RAM in Windows <!--and 4 GB on UNIX-->.

 ## Applicabile a {#applies-to}